lukaszgrolik/sass-respond/README.md

-# Respond
+# Sass-respond

-Respond is a [Sass](https://github.com/nex3/sass)-based tool that simplifies dealing with CSS3 Media Queries.
+Sass-respond is a [Sass](https://github.com/nex3/sass)-based tool that simplifies dealing with CSS3 Media Queries.

 ### Requirements